dehann/TransformUtils.jl/README.md

 Lie groups and algebra, quaternions, Angle Axis and Euler angles; products and compare also available.

-## NOTE
+## NOTICE

-This package should become a utility wrapper around [`CoordinateTransformations.jl`](https://github.com/JuliaGeometry/CoordinateTransformations.jl) and probably change name to `CoordinateTransformationsUtilities.jl`.
+(4Q2020) This package should become a utility wrapper around [`CoordinateTransformations.jl`](https://github.com/JuliaGeometry/CoordinateTransformations.jl) and probably change name to `CoordinateTransformationsUtilities.jl`.
+Also see [`Rotations.jl`](https://github.com/JuliaGeometry/Rotations.jl) which also supports type conversions.
+Work is ongoing to consolidate with [JuliaManifolds](https://github.com/JuliaManifolds/Manifolds.jl).

 ## Introduction